Monkeyboy-Com/Setgo-Windows/README.md

 # Setgo-Windows
-Quick change directory "cd" for the Windows command-line
+Quick change directory "cd" for the Windows command line

 All you need is the setgo.exe program.